I’ve owned my home for a long time now.

 I wanted to find out the exact details of the program as it pertained to its participation.

-Then I waited for the word to come down of when the program would start.
+Then I waited for the word to come down about when the program would start.

 I should have known that in most instances nothing is ever as easy or smooth as it is made out to be.